synapticInvader/Analyse-sentiments/README.md

 # Analyse-sentiments
-An full-stack ML OPs project to analyse sentiments for movie reviews using IMDB
+A full-stack ML OPs project to analyse sentiments for movie reviews using IMDB